 This is where nuance matters.

-Sometimes what feels like stretch activates unfinished repair.
+Sometimes what feels like growth activates unfinished repair.

 How do you know which process is active?